salatfreak/pyromaniac/docs/components-stdlib.md

 ```

 Values starting with "/" or "./" will be returned as path objects.
 Values
-starting with one of butanes supported protocol names followed by "://" will be
+starting with one of Butane's supported protocol names followed by "://" will
-returned as URL objects.
+be returned as URL objects.
 Everything else will be returned as is.

 **Examples**:
 - Inline content: `std.contents.parse("foo")`